cloudcoroner/cromite_ubuntu/README.md

 4. How does it update?
 When the script installs Cromite, it saves the version it downloads from Uazo's repo.
 Each time Cromite is started, the script checks Uazo's repo for an updated version. if one exists, the user will be prompted to install it.
 If the user never opens Cromite, the script never checks for an update.
 There is no running service.
 I wanted to give the user as much control and privacy as possible.

 5. Why does it ask for a root password?
 For new Linux users, going into a command prompt can be scary.
 I know this is a bash script, but I figured putting a GUI on it and asking for a password once is more user friendly.
 You can lok through the script, the password is only kept during script execution.

-6. How do I run it?
-     1. Download setup_cromite.sh in Ubuntu
-     2. Go to your Downloads folder. right-click on the file setup_cromite.sh and click Properties (at the bottom of the list)
-     3. In Ubuntu 24.04
-          1. In the properties window, turn on the toggle at the bottom named "Exectuable as a program" and then close the window by clicking the X in the top right corner
-          2. Right click on the file setup_cromite.sh again and click "Run as a Program"
-     5. In Ubuntu 22.04 - In the properties window, click on the permissions tab in the properties window and check the box "Allow executing file as a program"